Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

       to the tag expected by aro deployer
     - with a dirty tag, it's not clear what's actually in the image

-## Containerize and Automate the int-like Development RP
+## Automatically deploy an int-like Development RP

-The [manual int-like Development RP deployment](#deploying-an-int-like-development-rp) is automated using scripts and functions that ease the process, and reduce the setup toll.
+The [manual int-like Development RP deployment](#deploying-an-int-like-development-rp) is automated and containerized using scripts and functions that ease the process, and reduce the setup toll.
 Run the below command to automate the full RP int-like dev env using a container:

    ```bash